numpattern/numpattern.github.io/_posts/2020-04-16-Getting-Disclosed-GeoInfo.md

 ---

-There is plenty of geological information online, some of them can be downloaded from:
+Geological information is available online, some can be downloaded from:

 - [Victoria State Government - Earth Resources publications](http://earthresources.efirst.com.au/product.asp?pID=1016&cID=12)
 - [USGS GeoSpatial Datasets](https://mrdata.usgs.gov/catalog/science.php?thcode=2&term=474)

-Usually, this datasets come in a variety of formats such as GIS, binary, text, .dbf, .mdb, .hdf, among others), then we must be familiarized with them to proceed with the analysis.
+Usually, these datasets come in a variety of formats such as GIS, binary, text, .dbf, .mdb, .hdf, among others.
+We must be familiarized with them to proceed with the analysis.

 ### Open .dbf files in Python using geopandas
 ______

 Now we will see first how to import .dbf files.
 Note that the dBASE table (.dbf) file is one of the three files required for a valid ESRI Shapefile.
 One option to import .dbf files is through [geopandas](https://geopandas.org/) that can be installed with `conda install geopandas` .
-Geopandas may cause conflicting issues in some conda environments, it is advisable to retain in its own environment if you are unsure.
+Geopandas may cause conflicting issues in some conda environments, it is advisable to retain in its own environment.
 Optionally you can run the code snippet below.
 Geopandas installation requires descartes package, so you may need to install it as well.

 ```python
 conda create -n yourenv